Vikus7/pico-y-placa-predictor/docs/use-cases-and-architecture.md

 #### 3. **Data transformation** (Parsers)

-Different users prefer different formats:
+Users input data as strings that need conversion:

-- **Date parser**: Converts string dates to Date objects
+- **Date Parser**: Converts string dates to Date objects
-  - Handles multiple formats (ISO, European, American)
+  - Accepts DD/MM/YYYY or DD-MM-YYYY formats
   - Extracts day of week information
+  - Validates date correctness (e.g., no 32/01/2024)

-- **Time parser**: Converts string times to a comparable format
+- **Time Parser**: Converts string times to a comparable format
-  - Handles "8:30 AM", "08:30", "20:30"
+  - Accepts 24-hour format HH:MM (e.g., "08:30", "17:00")
-  - Converts to minutes for easy comparison
+  - Converts to minutes for easy comparison with restriction windows

 **Why separate parsers?** Parsing logic can be complex.
 Isolating it makes the code easier to understand and maintain.